fieldtrip/website/faq/how_can_i_find_out_what_eventvalues_and_eventtypes_there_are_in_my_data.md

 This will print in the command window an overview of all eventtypes with associated eventvalues for subsequent trigger-based trial selection.

 Another way to find out eventvalues is to use **[ft_databrowser](https://github.com/fieldtrip/fieldtrip/blob/release/ft_databrowser.m)**.
-When calling the databrowser in mode `cfg.continuous = 'yes'` and with not resampled-data (e.g. with the raw dataset), vertical lines will indicate the onset time of the triggers (and text will indicate the associated value
+When calling the databrowser in mode `cfg.continuous = 'yes'` and with not resampled-data (e.g., with the raw dataset), vertical lines will indicate the onset time of the triggers (and text will indicate the associated value

     cfg = [];
     cfg.dataset    = 'yourfile.ext';